arminbahl/harvard_ls100/README.md

 # harvard_ls100
-Scripts for data analysis and setup control for the Harvard Teaching Course LS100
+Scripts for data analysis and setup control for the Harvard Lab Teaching Course LS100